rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 antivirus inspection, and third-party identity management integration (such as Lightweight Directory Access Protocol (LDAP), RADIUS, and Active Directory).

-IN the past, stateful firewalls with simple packet filtering capabilities were efficiently blocking unwanted applications because most applications met the port-protocol expectations.
+In the past, stateful firewalls with simple packet filtering capabilities efficiently blocked unwanted applications because most applications met the port-protocol expectations.
 However, today, blocking web applications such as Facebook, Twitter, and other applications that use port 80 might lead to complications with the entire HyperText Transfer Protocol (HTTP) protocol.